ChaoLi977/DeepMitosis/README.md

 For DeepSeg model, we convert the annotations to mask images.

 We perform data augmentations and image crop to produce more training samples.
 The data augmentation includes image rotation, mirror.
 Please see our paper for more details.
-Noted that in detection model training, we remove the image patches that contain small cross- boundary mitotic cells from the training data.
+Noted that in detection model training, we remove the image patches that contain small cross-boundary mitotic cells from the training data.